gnagendr/G11_Final_Assignment/README.md

 Gautham Nagendra Kamatchi would be responsbile for Github set up with one folder for code and one folder for dataset Readme file with contributions
+Explanatory Data Analysis - Summarize by reporting which values might need standardization in the future (too much variation) and any other observations that you may discover as a Data Scientist.